 It’s not quite “glamping,” but the camping at Hares Canyon Horse Camp at L.L.
 (Stub) Stewart State Park is pretty darn nice.
 The riding is terrific, too!!

-Stub Stewart State Park offers full RV hookups at every horse campsite, spacious sites with room for two trailers, and nice 4-horse corrals.
-The horse camp even has flush toilets and its own hot shower!
+Stub Stewart State Park’s Hares Canyon Horse Camp offers full R.V. hookups at every campsite, spacious sites with room for two trailers, and sturdy 4-horse corrals.
+The horse camp even has flush toilets and a free hot shower!
 What’s not to like?

-The park, located only 35 miles west of Portland on the east slope of the Coast Range, also offers 25 miles of top-notch equestrian trails.
+The park, located only 35 miles west of Portland on the east slope of the Coast Range, offers 25 miles of top-notch equestrian trails.

 The Bumping Knots Trail makes a lollipop loop with an impressive 80-foot train trestle at its south end.

 Both the riding and the camping at Stub Stewart State Park are excellent.
 So, what are you waiting for?

 You can learn more about Stub Stewart State Park and its delightful trails in Riding Northwest Oregon Horse Trails, by Kim McCarrel, available at www.NWHorseTrails.com.